 What Causes Delay in Menstrual Period Apart from Pregnancy?

 Many women get a shock when they have a late period and afraid that they might be pregnant.
 But to be honest, pregnancy is not the only reason behind late or delay in period.
 There are other reasons which can cause a delay in menstrual cycle 2, 3, 4, 5 or even more than 15 days late period.

 Stress can cause you many health issues including delay in period.
 When you are going through stress, your body produced less amount of hormone which is responsible for ovulation.
 If you don’t get your ovulation on time automatically it will delay your period.
 Physical or mental stress both can make your period delay or you can miss your period without being pregnant.

-- Missed Period Due to Too Much Work Out
+- Too Much Work Out

 Daily exercise helps you keep healthy and stay fit but you might be surprised to know that too much exercise prevents you from having a period.
 If you are spending too much time in the gym, or in dance classes then your body may produce less amount of estrogen which results in the late period.

 A professional athlete, dancer and gymnast can suffer from a health problem known as amenorrhea.
 This is a serious health problem where you can miss your period for 3 months with being pregnant.

 One of the most common reasons to miss a period when you are not pregnant.
 This is a health condition which is mainly related to infertility in women.
 It occurs when a woman doesn’t produce mature egg and don’t have ovulation known as anovulation.
 A menstrual cycle will not occur until you have ovulation.

 This problem can occur because of many reasons such taking too much birth control pills, anxiety, stress, polycystic ovarian syndrome, thyroid etc. if you are having this health condition visit a good fertility doctor.